Astigmatism is one of the most misunderstood optical terms…maybe because it is so hard to say?!

 Astigmatism is only diagnosed during an eye exam.
 The eye doctor may ask your child to look at lines spanned over 360 degrees to see which are more in focus.
 They may also use retinoscopy and cross-cylinder tests.
 During the retinoscopy test, your eye doctor will shine a light into your child’s eye, while holding a series of lenses in front of the eye, to determine the degree of astigmatism.

 The cross-cylinder test requires the child to look through lenses to view parallel lines, both vertical and horizontal.
 The eye doctor will then measure which lens power enables all of the lines to appear clearly.

 Most eye doctors have an auto-refractor which provides an automatic measurement of the child’s optical prescription, while the child looks at a colorful teddy bear or balloon.
 Auto-refractors are only used as a guide, and do not provide the most accurate measurements.

 Eyeglasses and contact lenses

-Astigmatism is usually corrected with eyeglasses or contact lenses, the optical prescription will have a value for indication of the cylinder lens power.
-On the optical prescription, you may notice a number under ‘cyl’— this is the correction for astigmatism.
+Astigmatism is usually corrected with eyeglasses or contact lenses.
+An optical prescription will have a value to indicate the cylinder lens power marked under ‘cyl’— this is the correction for astigmatism.